Whale Shark Diaries Conservation Internship Programs are available seasonally in La Paz, Baja California Sur, Mexico

-A deposit of 20% is required to secure your place.
-The balance will become due no later than 30 days before your program start date.
-If less than 30 days to start date at the time of booking, full payment will be required.
+A non-returnable deposit of 15% is required to secure your place.
+The balance will become due no later than 60 days before your program start date.
+If less than 60 days to start date at the time of booking, full payment will be required.

-You will be sent an Intern Pack once your deposit is paid with more information about La Paz, the house, the internship, what you’ll be expected to do on the boat and in the office, and what to bring with you.
+You will be sent an Intern Pack once your deposit is paid with more information about the area, the house, the internship, what you’ll be expected to do on the boat and in the office, and what to bring with you.